Nico Prost

-Nicolas "Nico" Jean Prost (born 18 August 1981) is a French professional racing driver.
-He most recently raced in the FIA Formula E Championship before quitting the series.
-Also, he was a longstanding racer in the FIA World Endurance Championship for Lotus Rebellion Racing.
-Furthermore, He competes in the Andros Trophy and he was a reserve driver for the now defunct Lotus F1 team.
+Nicolas Jean Prost (born 18 August 1981) is a French professional racing driver.
+He competed in the FIA Formula E Championship between 2014 and 2018.
+Previously, he was a longstanding racer in the FIA World Endurance Championship for Lotus Rebellion Racing.
+He competes in the Andros Trophy.
+He was a reserve driver for the now defunct Lotus F1 team.
 He is a son of four-time Formula One world champion Alain Prost.

 Career

 Early years

 Born in Saint-Chamond, Loire, and despite being the oldest son of four-time Formula One World Drivers' champion Alain Prost and his wife Anne-Marie, he started his career at the late age of 22 in Formula Campus.
 He was born 2 days after his father had competed in the 1981 Austrian Grand Prix.
-Like his father, Prost was a golfer, winning tournaments when he was at Columbia University in New York.
+Like his father, Prost is a golfer, and has won numerous tournaments during his tenure at Columbia University in New York.